Semantic conventions for RPC metrics

 RPC server

-Metric: rpc.server.duration
+Metric: rpc.server.call.duration

-This metric is recommended.
+This metric is required.

 | Name | Instrument Type | Unit (UCUM) | Description | Stability | Entity Associations |